voxel51/eta/README.md

 - `eta/classifiers/`: interfaces for common classifiers

-- `eta/core/`: the core ETA library, which includes utilities for working with images, videos, embeddings, etc.
+- `eta/core/`: the core ETA library, which includes utilities for working with images, videos, embeddings, and much more.

 - `eta/detectors/`: interfaces for common detectors